Credit Cards Cash Back Credit Cards

 Good redemption options for Wells Fargo customers

-The redemption options for this card are great for a cash rewards card and especially good for Wells Fargo customers.
-Your rewards can be redeemed for:
+I love the various redemption options for this card.
+Not only are they great for a cash rewards card, but they're also especially good for Wells Fargo customers.
+Your cash rewards can be redeemed for:

 • Statement credits (to the credit card or a Wells Fargo checking account, such as Wells Fargo Everyday Checking)